yiren-jian/Tcell-Peptide-PhyAugmentation/README.md

-# Tcell-peptide-HDock
+# T-Cell Receptor-Peptide Interaction Prediction with Physical Model Augmented Pseudo-Labeling

-[KDD 2022] T-Cell Receptor-Peptide Interaction Prediction with Physical Model Augmented Pseudo-Labeling
+Code and data will be released soon.